rahularepaka/blogs-markdown/photoshop_automation.md

 # **Bots behind Engima Instagram Page**

-Handling instagram pages on daily basis is **quite tiring** for getting the information, editing the post and uploading them on the instagram page 😪.
+Handling instagram pages on daily basis is **quite tiring** for getting the information, editing the post and uploading them on the instagram page.

 To handle this process of handling instagram page, we decided to **automate this entire process** which includes the following: